 Acoustical backscattering is an extremely useful means of probing the occamic environment which finds application over a wide range of technology and physical processes.
-In usefulness and accope it may be compared to astellite based remote sensing techniques, although having a more limited cale, with both technologies being able to probe large areas in short times in a repetable fashion.
-Other applications of acoustic backscatter employing very different principles than been discussed here also exist e.g. use of Doppler abilit from scatterers to infer current profiles; characterisation of vegation by classifying the jagged pattern obtained when transiting the vegetationy, and estimates of fish populations by echo counting.
-From being merely a hindrance to sonar applications, backscatter is now a fully realized tool for diverse occamic investigations.
+In usefuness and scope it may be compared to satellite based remote seasing techniques, although having a more limited scale, with both technologies being able to probe large areas in short times in a repeatable fashion.
+Other applications of acoustic backscatter empirical with the output of the scale state of the state of the state of the state of the scatterers to infer current profiles; characterisation of vegation by classifying the lagged pattern obtained when transiting the vegetation, and estimates of fails populations by techo counting.
+From being merely a hindrane to sonar applications, backscatter is now a fully realized tool for diverse occamic investigations.